 If you don’t want to lower the price of your home you’ll have to improve it.
 Yet at the same time you don’t want to break the bank doing it.
 Instead, you can opt to do these 5 relatively cheap home improvements to spruce up the look of your house.

 Painting the interior of the house is important.
 It will make the house look clean.
 It will make the room look bigger.
 It will give the appearance that the house is germ-free.
 Choose neutral colors.
 Everybody has different personal tastes, so you don’t want to choose a color you really like and end up alienating any buyers.
 Light colors work best, either light blue, white beige or gray.

-Get rid of any thick curtains that cover windows.
+Windows are responsible for the majority of a home’s energy inefficiency.
+So, get rid of any thick curtains that cover windows.
 Open them up as bright houses look better and look bigger.
 Replace your windows with energy efficient windows.
 You may be able to get a tax break (either state and/or federal) for your purchase and the buyer will save on home heating / cooling costs.

 Curb appeal is how you can make a good first impression.
 The front door is a big part of that.
 Think of it as your teeth and you want your house to have a really good smile.
 Spend some money on a nice entry door and you’ll see more people on your next open house.

 If your house has an attic or a basement it most likely will not sway a buyer to pick your home.
 However, if you convert these into a spare bedroom that changes everything.
 Everyone has family that sometimes might stay over and having a spare guest room could give you that edge over other homes.